 Recently, the research team of the Institute of Space Technology, Vietnam Academy of Science and Technology has successfully studied the application of satellite images VNREDSat-1 in collecting information about suspended matter in coastal waters of Vietnam.

-Researcher Dinh Ngoc Dat, Institute of Space Technology (Vietnam Academy of Science and Technology), Head of research team said, Algorithm development data was collected from the research topic of the Faculty State aerospace technology and research, scientific research projects of French partners in the regions: Red river mouth, Mekong river mouth and central coastal waters from Nha Trang city (Khanh Hoa) to Ninh Thuan.
+Researcher Dinh Ngoc Dat, Institute of Space Technology (Vietnam Academy of Science and Technology), Head of research team said, Algorithm development data was collected from the research topic of the State Faculty of aerospace technology and research, scientific research projects of French partners in the regions: Red river mouth, Mekong river mouth and central coastal waters from Nha Trang city (Khanh Hoa) to Ninh Thuan.

-Previously, the collection of suspended matter data in coastal waters of Vietnam was completely based on free data from countries around the world, with low accuracy and unreliable.
+Previously, the collection of suspended matter data in coastal waters of Vietnam was completely based on free data from countries around the world, with low accuracy and unreliability.
 It is estimated that the error from such free data can range from 30-218%; while the successful development of the image processing algorithm of the VNREDSat-1 satellite has provided our country’s scientists with data with only the highest error of 18%.

 By mastering the technology and having its own satellite, Vietnam was able to collect data on its own, not by relying on the low-reliable, free data of other countries.